Distinguishing simple and complex contagion processes on networks: Models of contagion

 where $I(t)$ is the set of infected nodes at time $t$, so the second term is the product of the independent probabilities that node $i$ is not infected by each of its infected neighbors.

-The threshold model is a deterministic model where a susceptible node is infected when the fraction of its neighbors that are infected exceeds a threshold $\theta$.
+The threshold model also takes place on $G_{\cal D}$.
+It is a deterministic model where a susceptible node is infected when the fraction of its neighbors that are infected exceeds a threshold $\theta$.
 More generally, if the network is weighted, a susceptible node is infected when the weight of its connections with infected nodes divided by the total weight of its connections exceeds the threshold.
 The general probability can be described by a Heaviside function:

 where $s_i=\sum_jW_{ij}$ is the total strength of node $i$.